 Me - Yes, sure - the price is XXX

-Customer - OK How about if we remove both the figures.
+Customer - OK How about if we remove both figures?

 Me - Yes, sure the price will be XXX

-Customer - OK - how about we do only the bottom cake.
-Can you do to reduce the price of my cake?
+Customer - OK - how about we do only the bottom cake?
+What can you do to reduce the price of my cake?

-Me - The basic price of my cake starts at xxx - the rest is all added or minutes after that...
+Me - The basic price of my cake starts at xxx - the rest is all added or subtracted after that...